Ulm-IQO/qudi-core/docs/programming_guidelines/hardware_with_multiple_interfaces.md

 general way and not only with qudi hardware interfaces.

-It can overload any attribute type (descriptor objects, callables, staticmethods, classmethods, etc.) in the class body with any non-empty `str` keywords.
+It can overload any attribute type (descriptor objects, callables, staticmethods, classmethods, etc.) in the class body with any non-empty `str` or `type` key.
 You do not need qudi module base/meta classes for the overload mechanism to work, which allows you to use it with any Python3 class.
 The same is true for hiding the overloading semantics using `OverloadProxy`.

 ---